ty-everett/ts-sdk/docs/tutorials/key-management.md

 For more advanced transaction signing techniques like using different SIGHASH flags, manual signature creation, and multi-signature transactions, please refer to the [Advanced Transaction Signing guide](../guides/advanced-transaction-signing.md).

-## Step 6: Best Practices for Key Management

-Now that you understand how to work with keys and signatures, let's discuss best practices for managing keys securely.

-### Security Considerations

-1. **Never share private keys**: Private keys should never be shared, posted online, or stored in plain text

-2. **Use hardware wallets for significant funds**: Hardware wallets provide strong security by keeping private keys offline

-3. **Implement proper backup procedures**: Create secure backups of private keys or seed phrases

-4. **Use encryption**: Encrypt private keys when they must be stored

-5. **Consider multi-signature setups**: For high-security applications, consider requiring multiple signatures

-6. **Use WalletClient**: For production applications, use WalletClient instead of directly handling private keys

-7. **Implement key rotation**: Regularly rotate keys for critical operations

-8. **Follow protocol standards**: Adhere to industry-standard protocols for key derivation and management

 ## Conclusion

 Congratulations!
 You've learned the fundamentals of key management and cryptography with the BSV TypeScript SDK.
 In this tutorial, you've: